-The Isle of Palms has developed a two-pronged approach to meet current and future needs for providing potable water that satisfies the Environmental Protection Agency's (EPA) drinking water standards: ground source water on the island is combined with surface water from the Charleston Commissioners of Public Works (CPW), the largest water and sewer utility in the area.
+The Isle of Palms has developed a two-pronged approach to meet current and future needs for providing potable water in compliance with that satisfies-the Environmental Protection Agency's (EPA) drinking water standards: ground source water on the island is combined with surface water from the Charleston Commissioners of Public Works (CPW), the largest water and sewer utility in the area.
 Although abundant on the Isle of Palms, ground source water from wells has high, naturally occurring concentrations of fluoride and minerals.
-To improve ground source water quality to EPA standards, a reverse osmosis water treatment facility was constructed and placed into service in 1993.
-However, this facility provides only a portion of the potable water needed for the community.
-Therefore, in 1994 the Isle of Palms Water and Sewer Commission and the adjacent Town of Sullivan's Island initiated a project to buy potable surface water from the Charleston CPW.
+To improve ground source water quality and meetto EPA standards, a reverse osmosis water treatment facility was constructed and placed into service in 1993.
+HoweverSince, this facility provides only a portion of the potable water needed for the community.
+Therefore, in 1994 the Isle of Palms Water and Sewer Commission in conjunction with and the adjacentine Town of Sullivan's Island initiated a project to buy potable surface water from the Charleston CPW